ibm-cloud-docs/Registry/getting-started.md

 {: help}
 {: support}

 1. [Install the Docker Engine CLI](https://www.docker.com/products/container-runtime#/download){: external}.
-For Windows 8, or OS X Yosemite 10.10.x or earlier, install [Docker Toolbox](https://docs.docker.com/toolbox/){: external} instead. {{site.data.keyword.registrylong_notm}} supports Docker Engine v1.12.6, or later.
+For Windows&reg; 8, or OS X Yosemite 10.10.x or earlier, install [Docker Toolbox](https://docs.docker.com/toolbox/){: external} instead. {{site.data.keyword.registrylong_notm}} supports Docker Engine v1.12.6, or later.

 2. Download (_pull_) the image to your local computer.
 Replace `<source_image>` with the repository of the image and `<tag>` with the tag of the image that you want to use, for example, `latest`.